In this guide, you’ll learn how to:

 You did it!

-You just explored, edited, and debugged your app - all from Rocket’s code-view.
+You explored, edited, and debugged your app using Rocket’s code-view.

 Email us at support@rocket.new or join our Discord community to get help, share ideas, and connect with other creators.